RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 1. Write modular code.
 Each function, for instance, should just do one job and be reusable at other places in your code,
 1. Avoid duplication.
 Write the code that does one job just once and write a function that you can call.

-A useful online resource for Matlab coding style is the [MATLAB Programming Style Guide][style-guide], based on Richard Johnson's book, [The Elements of MATLAB style](https://www.google.co.uk/books/edition/The_Elements_of_MATLAB_Style/awORkNlgiZoC?hl=en&gbpv=1&printsec=frontcover), also available [on MATLAB's FileExchange](https://uk.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0).
+A useful online resource for MATLAB coding style is the [MATLAB Programming Style Guide][style-guide], based on Richard Johnson's book, [The Elements of MATLAB style](https://www.google.co.uk/books/edition/The_Elements_of_MATLAB_Style/awORkNlgiZoC?hl=en&gbpv=1&printsec=frontcover), also available [on MATLAB's FileExchange](https://uk.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0).
 Why not have a skim through this succinct resource before starting your next project?

 ### Project organisation
 The first thing that makes a project difficult to reproduce is when you open the project folder to find a big heap of confusingly named scripts.